 Discussion: Once a station has received its link partner's link code word and completed the exchange of FLP bursts, the technology at which communication is to be established must be resolved.
 Through the priority resolution function, the highest common denominator (HCD) technology should be found.
+Upon reception of a non-Ethernet selector field it is recommended that a device disable all Ethernet PMAs, as it could cause problems with a non-Ethernet link partner.
 This test is designed to verify that the device under test resolves the proper HCD for all possible technology and selector field combinations.

 Test Setup: Using Cat 5 cords, connect the DUT and the NLP Generator to the Line Monitor such that the Traffic Generator's signaling will be seen by the DUT's receiver.
-Terminate the DUT's transmit channel with a $100\Omega$ line termination.
+Terminate the DUT's transmit channel with a 100Ω line termination.